pulsar256/tinyrgb/README.md

 Open issues:

-- [ ] Provide unix makefiles and integration with avrdude
+- [ ] Provide a unix makefile and integration with avrdude
 - [ ] try to improve power consumption in pairing mode, 7805 regulator will be running quite hot otherwise.
 - [ ] change the HC-05 BT Module name to TinyRGB on first boot.